rafen/resto/README.md

 To run the backend test just type:

     $ ./manage.py test

-## Technology
- * Django and Python are used in the backend.
- * Django Rest Framework is used to build the API.
- * Django Swagger was installed to provide a better documentation for the API.
- * Django-vote is used to manage the thumbs down functionality.
- * Factory-boy is used to simplify the testing of the models, and can be used in the future for performance tests.
- * Factual app is used as an adapter to communicate with Factual.com API and retreive the restaurants (see section "Import Restaurants into the system" for more information about why using Factual).
- * Yeoman was used to start the frontend app.
- * Angular and coffee script are used to code the app.
- * Grunt was used during the development of the frontend app, and also for the distribution of it.

 ## About the API
-The API is built on django rest framework.
+All API endpoints are created with django_rest_framework.
+It provides an easy solid way to implement API.
+It also has as self documented doc to instrospect all endpoints.
-The endpoints were designed to minimize the amount of requests made to the backend.
+Endpoints were designed to minimize the amount of requests made to the backend.
 The main endpoint is /restaurants/restaurant/ that will return a page (of 10 elements) with almost all the information needed to display a list of restaurants, with visitor comments, etc
 The API also has other endpoint to create comments, votes, visits, etc. Almost all of them are based on the Django Model which reduce the amount of code and logic on the system.